 The first case is one evacuation chair and one female assistant.
-Table 7 compares results for a hand calculation and Pathfinder (based on nominal speeds given above and distances in the model).
+Table 8 compares results for a hand calculation and Pathfinder (in steering mode and based on nominal speeds given above and distances in the model).
 The hand calculations do not include any factors such as delay for door opening, cornering speeds, or fatigue.
 The Pathfinder calculations do include delays and extra movement due to cornering and, as a result, are slower than the hand calculation.
+For SFPE mode, the stair speeds use the SFPE stair speed factor.